Langston Hughes: Career

 He was astonished by the way people of color endured racism and their life conditions in the Southern U.S. during his travel.
 He also had to face racism himself during his visit.

-During this travel Langston met, on July 23, 1927, in a fortuitous manner, Neale Hurston during a Passenger Terminal in Mobile, Alabama.
-Due to the fact Neale owned a car, they both decided to travel together and document folk songs and local behaviours of black people in the south.
+During this travel Langston met, on July 23, 1927, Zora Neale Hurston on a Passenger Terminal in Mobile, Alabama.
+Because Zora owned a car, they both decided to travel together and document folk songs and local behaviors of black people in the south.

 Langston Hughes at Tuskegee Institute with Jessie Fauset (left) and Zora Neale Hurston, 1927.

 During this trip he visited the Tuskegee Institute alongside Zora, where they met with writer Jessie Fauset, posing them in a historical photo in front of Booker T. Washington Sr.'s grave within the campus.
 During their stay, Langston was specifically asked by the university to write a poem that would be used as an anthem for the institute and as a way to honour Washington's memory.
 The requested work would only be published in 1928, and sent to the university under the name of "Alabama Earth".

 They met various other important figures, such as: the relatives of Jean Toomer in Georgia (and visited the plantation that inspired his work known as "Cane" [1923]).
 But more importantly, the two met Bessie Smith in Macon.
-The notes that Langston had gathered during his encounter with Bessie and the ones taken beforehand regarding the local folklore helped him in the making of the novel "Not Without Laughter (1930)" and the play he had wrote alongside Hurston named "Mule Bone".
+The notes that Langston had gathered during his encounter with Bessie and the ones taken beforehand regarding the local folklore helped him in the making of the novel "Not Without Laughter (1930)" and the play he had written alongside Hurston named "Mule Bone".
 Another notable encounter was with a person that went by the name of Ed Pinkney, who was an escaped chain-prisoner; This encounter would be recounted in a document wrote by Langston known as "Foreword from Life".

 This trip also inspired some other of his works, such as "The Book of Negro Folklore" (which he edited with the help of Arna Bontemps), "Montage of Dream Deferred" (where his studies on local folklore came into play).

 After passing through South Carolina and crossing the Mason-Dixon line they both returned to the city of New York.

 The trip would have a significant impact on Langston, changing his view regarding the south but also made him a more mature and experienced person and even writer.

 His poetry and fiction portrayed the lives of the working-class blacks in America, lives he portrayed as full of struggle, joy, laughter, and music.
 Permeating his work is pride in the African-American identity and its diverse culture.
 "My seeking has been to explain and illuminate the Negro condition in America and obliquely that of all human kind", Hughes is quoted as saying.
 He confronted racial stereotypes, protested social conditions, and expanded African America's image of itself; a "people's poet" who sought to reeducate both audience and artist by lifting the theory of the black aesthetic into reality.